Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Introduction

 \section{Introduction}

-Sparse matrix-matrix multiplication is a key operation in large-scale electronic structure calculations based on for example Hartree--Fock or Kohn--Sham density functional theory~\cite{DBowler12}.
+Sparse matrix-matrix multiplication, sometimes referred to as SpGEMM, is a key operation in large-scale electronic structure calculations based on for example Hartree--Fock or Kohn--Sham density functional theory~\cite{DBowler12}.
 Sparse matrix-matrix multiplication is used in particular in polynomial expansion~\cite{pur-pm} and minimization methods~\cite{dmm-lnv} to compute the density matrix.
 Such methods are used in a number of electronic structure codes such as {\sc Conquest}~\cite{conquestGillan200714}, {\sc CP2K}~\cite{cp2k-linearscaling}, {\sc Ergo}~\cite{linmemDFT}, {\sc FreeON}~\cite{FreeON}, {\sc Honpas}~\cite{honpas}, {\sc Onetep}~\cite{onetep}, and {\sc LATTE}~\cite{LATTE-jcp-2012} to achieve a computational cost that increases only linearly with system size.
 The matrix sparsity varies from tens to thousands of nonzeros per row depending on the underlying model and the basis set used.
 It is often beneficial to use a block-sparse data structure.
 The optimal block size depends on the model and on the order of the matrix rows and columns.
 The present work is mainly motivated by Hartree--Fock and Kohn--Sham density functional theory calculations using Gaussian basis sets in which the matrices have up to thousands of nonzero elements per row and a priori unknown sparsity patterns~\cite{sparsity-JCC:JCC21723, linmemDFT}.
+This work is also relevant for the general parallel SpGEMM problem as no application specific information such as atomic positions is built into the presented method.